 Local buses are a good way of getting around with a bit of research.
 Some are a/c and some are fan only and generally comfortable for shorter journeys.
 Prices vary but they rarely more than $1 per trip.
 Let the conductor know where you’re going, and they’ll give you a nudge when it’s time to jump off.

 Tourist buses service locations further away and usually come with movies playing, music and air conditioning.
 Although many travel agents will first suggest buses as long distance transportation (for example from Bangkok – Chiang Mai, or to Chumphon/Surat Thani for the islands), we suggest taking the excellent rail service for any route North/South.
 Most agents get more commission from the sales of bus tickets than rail so are more likely to recommend this over train tickets.
-Useful for cheap journeys and local life.
-Don’t use if you’re in a hurry!
+Buses are useful for shorter journeys and a slice of local life.
+Long distance buses can be booked with any travel agent and sometimes also include a hotel pick up via minivan.
+Short distances buses you just hop on and pay the conductor.

 The king of Thai transportation – the rail service that runs from the deep south to the far north allows comfortable, low-cost transport across the country.
+This is our transport of choice for any journey between Bangkok and Chiang Mai or to the Laos border/Vientiane and also down to the south, to the islands and onwards to Malaysia.
 Each train has a number of different classes – from bare wooden seats to air-conditioned, first class carriages.
-For just $15-20 you can book a first class sleeper bunk which departs nightly and covers hundreds of miles.
+For just $15-25 you can book a sleeper bunk which departs nightly and covers hundreds of miles.
+Most travel agents make less commission on train tickets than tourist buses, so many travellers end up booked on far less comfortable and convenient transportation!
+Do your research, and arrive at the travel agent with a fixed plan in mind.
+Even better, book your ticket at the train station and save 100-150 baht per ticket.

-In Thailand the seats flip into double bunks that are either side of a corridor.
+In Thailand, the seats flip into double bunks that are either side of a corridor.
 The conductor comes by and makes each bed individually with fresh individually wrapped sheets and blankets.
+In second class, the beds straddle a long corridor.
 Each bunk has its own curtain for privacy and the lower bunks are often slightly larger and cost a few dollars more.
+First class is a more private two-bed cabin.
 Unlike the tourist buses, the bunks are quiet and comfortable and allow you to wake in your new destination well rested.
 There is running water and toilets on board, as well as a full meal service for the evening or breakfast.
 Food vendors will also jump on and off throughout the morning hawking hot drinks, snacks and traditional Thai breakfasts.
 The uniformed conductors have a knack of remembering each traveller’s destination and you will be woken in due time to make your stop!
 Expect delays of 1-2 hours on trains arriving or departing from Bangkok – allow plenty of time if en-route to a connecting flight.
 Useful for long distance journeys, particularly overnight.
+If taking a train south to the Thai islands, ask for a train + boat ticket which will include a transfer from the station.

 Do you have any other tips about transport in Thailand?
 Let us know in the comments!